-To test the false positive rate of our method when its assumptions are violated, we analyzed 100 phylogenetic trees and datasets simulated with a scaling factor of 1, we found a type 1 error rate of 6% (figure 4 first column).
+To test the false positive rate of our method when its assumptions are violated, we analyzed 100 phylogenetic trees and datasets simulated with a scaling factor of 1, we found a false positive rate of 6% (figure 2 scaling factor of 1).
 Analysis of the datasets simulated with scaling factors 2 - 10 allowed us to analyze the power of our method under increasingly strong relationships between the continuous and discrete characters.
 We found power ranging from 11% (scaling factor of 2, weakest relationship) to 54% (scaling factor of 8, strong relationship).
 These power estimates were calculated with a level of significance alpha = 0.025 to correct for testing for correlation in two directions.

-We also confirmed the ancestral condition test requires a large sample size.
-For small phylogenies, the ancestral condition test has power in the single digits and only ever reaches a power higher than 40% when there are 200 taxa present, the highest value tested.
-However, type 1 error remains less than 6% even for extremely small tree sizes.
+We confirmed the ancestral condition test requires a large sample size in the bidirectional case as well.
+For small phylogenies, the ancestral condition test has power in the single digits and only ever reaches a power higher than 40% when there are 200 taxa present (Figure 3, dashed blue line), the highest value tested.
+However, false positive remains less than 6% even for extremely small tree sizes (Figure 3, dashed red line).

-Empirical Phylogeny
+Scenario 3 - Empirical Phylogeny

 Our approach has similar performance when applied to simulated data sets and when applied to empirical phylogenies.
-Of the 1000 discrete characters, whose evolution is independent of body size, the Ancestral Condition test detected correlation (alpha = 0.05) in 70 of these cases.
-This result indicates that our method has a type 1 error of 7% when applied to an empirical phylogeny.
+Of the 100discrete characters, whose evolution is independent of body size, the Ancestral Condition test detected correlation (alpha = 0.05) in 7 of these cases.
+This result indicates that our method has a type 1 error of 7% when applied to an empirical phylogeny (Not shown).
 This value is not considerably different than the type 1 error found using simulated data, indicating AncCond performs similarly with simulated and empirical phylogenies.

 DISCUSSION

-Our simulation study demonstrates the conservative nature of our ancestral condition test, which entails acceptable type I error rates but relatively low power.
-In situations where no true relationship exists between the origin of a derived state of a discrete trait and the value of a continuous trait (scaling factor of 1), our test will incorrectly identify a significant relationship 6% of the time – typical of most statistical tests of inference.
+Our simulation study demonstrates the conservative nature of our ancestral condition test, which has acceptable false positive rates but relatively low power when sample size is small.
+In situations where no true relationship exists between the origin of a derived state of a discrete trait and the value of a continuous trait (scaling factor of 1), our test will incorrectly identify a significant relationship 6% of the time.
 However, with a scaling factor of 5, branches with a high continuous value effectively have a transition rate into the derived state of the discrete trait that is 5 times higher than intermediate branches and 25 times higher than branches with a low continuous value.
 Arguably a very strong relationship, but even in this case we detect the relationship in only 50% of simulated datasets.

 The AncCond test becomes more conservative when the assumption of unidirectional evolution is violated.
 For the greatest scaling factor, or equivalently the strongest correlation, tested, the power reduced from 74% to 53% when we allowed for bidirectional evolution.
 However, the false positive rate remains a moderate 6% in both cases.
 The test is able to identify correlation in the evolution of traits with a high degree of certainty however, the power of the ancestral condition test to detect even strong correlation in bidirectional evolution limits the test’s applications in those scenarios.
 Put simply, whenever the ancestral condition test detects correlation, there is a 94% chance it is correct, but when it does not detect correlation then it is correct 3 out of 4 times, at best.